mohamed-tayeh/Minimal-Pomo-Timer/README.md

 # Minimal Pomo Timer
  Pomodoro Twitch Overlay.
 I designed this for my co-working stream so that it is automatic and I don't need to set the timer every time.
+You can control it using commands on stream - shown below.

 # Installation
 1. Download the zip [here]() to your desired location